gayajk/gayajk.github.com/_posts/2014-07-05-noise-from-raga.md

 I know that just having images is not interesting enough, so lets add a video.
 All you need to do is copy a youtube link, and paste it in a line like the one below.

 <iframe width="100%" height="315" src="http://www.youtube.com/embed/moSFlvxnbgk" frameborder="0" allowfullscreen></iframe>

+Currently, you will only be able to add youtube links (easiest to deal with :P ) <br>
+The link to the youtube video can't be a regular link.
+Notice that youtube videos usually have a watch?v=someweirdID.
+All you need to do is copy the weird ID and paste it after the /embed/ in the above URL to make a URL for the video you are trying to share.

 <br />